The Hare-Clark counting system is used in Tasmania to elect five Members to each division of the Tasmanian House of Assembly.

 |Surplus = elected candidate's total votes – the quota|

 It is important to understand that ballot papers and votes are different.
 Ballot papers are the medium from which candidates receive votes.
 The original value of a ballot paper is 1 vote; however, this can change during counting.
 To distribute surplus votes the parcel of ballot papers used are given a new (reduced) value.

 The new ballot paper value for transferring the surplus (transfer value) is calculated as follows:

 |(truncate to six decimal places)|

 |Number of ballot papers in the last parcel|

-When a candidate is excluded, ballot papers are redistributed in the order, and at the same transfer value, they were received by the excluded candidate.
-Each parcel of ballot papers is distributed as a new count.
+The exclusion of a candidate can take several counts to complete.
+When a candidate is excluded, ballot papers are passed on to continuing candidates at the same transfer value they were received by the excluded candidate.
+All ballot papers with the same transfer values are distributed as a new count.

-Once the exclusion is complete, the surplus of any candidate(s) elected during the exclusion is distributed (in order of election).
-Otherwise the continuing candidate with the fewest total number of votes is excluded.
+Once an exclusion is completed, the surplus of any candidate elected during that exclusion is distributed.
+Otherwise, again the continuing candidate with the fewest total number of votes is excluded.